ALF-QMC/pyALF/README.md

 * Python
 * Jupyter
-* Prerequisites for analysis (issue 21) Python packages:
+* Prerequisites for analysis Python packages:
-  * llvmlite
   * f90nml
 * the libraries Lapack and Blas
 * a Fortran compiler, such as gfortran or ifort,

-where the last two are required by the main package [ALF](https://git.physik.uni-wuerzburg.de:ALF).
+where the last two are required by the main package [ALF](https://git.physik.uni-wuerzburg.de/ALF).

 Also, add pyALF's path to your environment variable `PYTHONPATH`.
 In Linux, this can be achieved, e.g., by adding the following line to `.bashrc`: